 If you cannot do this yourself using Word or a desktop publishing package, then you can request this from the Publicist in the Author Forum – Marketing & Publicity – Events/Signings.
 We can supply the files for posters and fliers by email, you can then print these for yourselves, or find a local print shop to do it for you.

-We attend some fairs and launches; Zero Books for instance will this year have a table at the Left Forum in New York, Wordstock in Portland, the American Library Association Annual Convention and the London Radical Book Fair.
+We attend some fairs and, very occasionally, launches; Zero Books for instance will this year have a table at the Left Forum in New York, Wordstock in Portland, the American Library Association Annual Convention and the London Radical Book Fair.
 The MBS list and the Paganism imprint (Moon Books) will attend a similar number.
 But we're limited in what we can do here, being scattered thinly, worldwide.